microsystex/ai-driver-note/docs/azure-devops/pipeline-permission.md

 ## 3. Summary

 To enable Azure Pipelines to automate commit and push operations, you need to configure the **{Project-Name} Build Service** account with **Contribute** permission and set **`persistCredentials: true`** in the checkout step.
 These settings ensure that the pipeline has sufficient permissions to modify the repository during the automation process.

-The file name **`pipeline-permission.md`** is concise and clear, suitable for describing all settings related to pipeline permissions, not only for commits and pushes but also for future permission configurations.